dojo/docs/dojox/grid/DataGrid.rst

   A boolean value that declares whether or not the cell is editable ``New in 1.4`` draggable
-  A boolean value that you can set to false if you want a cell not to be draggable but others to be draggable formatter
+  A boolean value that you can set to false if you want a cell not to be draggable but others to be draggable sortDesc
+  A boolean value setting the default initial sort direction for a cell.
+When no sort action has been taken on a cell this value determines which direction (true = descending, false/default = ascending) to sort the columm upon first clicking the header.
+Subsequent clicks simply toggle the existing direction. formatter
   A JavaScript function that is called which returns the value to be shown in the cell.
 The value from the data store is passed as a parameter to the function.
 The returned value that is inserted into the page can be any legal HTML.
 In dojo 1.3 and earlier, it should *not* be a dijit Widget as that is not parsed.  ``New in 1.4`` You can return a dijit Widget and it will be placed in that location in the cell.  ``New in 1.4`` You can also return a dojo.Deferred and can then pass the deferred's callback function a string to insert at a later point in time.